SathyaBhat/sathyasays.com/content/posts/2008-10-18-how-tosend-sms-from-your-linux-computer-via-your-mobile-phone.md

 <a href="https://www.flickr.com/photos/sathyabhat/2951304044/" target="_blank"><img class="aligncenter" src="https://farm4.static.flickr.com/3201/2951304044_c904549ced_m.jpg" alt="Sending SMS using phone manager" /></a>

-Unfortunately PhoneManager doesn&#8217;t show the name of the person for a received message, even if the number exists in Contacts.
+Unfortunately PhoneManager doesn't show the name of the person for a received message, even if the number exists in Contacts.
 Maybe this will be included in future releases.

 <a href="https://www.flickr.com/photos/sathyabhat/2950451251/" target="_blank"><img class="aligncenter" src="https://farm4.static.flickr.com/3227/2950451251_81f941b573_m.jpg" alt="composing sms" /></a>